rexfordkelly/js-mini-bootcamp-1/2-functions/README.md

    square(square(15));
    ```

-   Notice that function invokations return values, and you can use those values,
+   Notice that function invocations return values, and you can use those values,
    inline in your expressions.

 2. Write a sentence in plain English describing how `square(square(15))` is
    evaluated.

-   Once inoked, the function invokation becomes a value, which can itself be passed
+   Once inoked, the function invocations becomes a value, which can itself be passed
-   to yet another function invokation.
+   to yet another function invocations.

    When we invoke `square(square(15))`, we are infact invoking the function twice.
 First
-   `square(15)` is invoked, passing it's result to the second (outer) square invokation.
+   `square(15)` is invoked, passing it's result to the second (outer) square invocations.

 3. Rename the parameter to `square` in your above code to `monkey`, and
    rename the uses of that parameter in the body to `monkey` as well.
 Will the